-The proposed budget differs from the prior year with a shift in priority towards fully staffing suppression units.
-The FY 2024/25 Final Budget fully funds all positions and includes funding for four training academies: two firefighter academies and two Metro Medic Program academies.
+The proposed budget meets service level needs and fully founds positions, with funding for four training academies: two firefighter academies and two Metro Medic Program academies.
+The

-The District is sufficiently funded for current spending levels, but lacks the financial resources to address long-term liabilities and capital priorities.
+District is sufficiently funded for current spending levels, but lacks the financial resources to address long-term liabilities and capital priorities.

 Consistent with regional and statewide economic trends, the District faces more years with modest revenue growth.
 Property tax revenue growth is expected to continue at a slower rate than FY 2023/24 due to lower home sale volumes.
-Those impacts are seen in FY 2024/25 with 4.8 percent property tax revenue growth, 1.2 percent lower than FY 2023/24, and long-term projections at or below 4 percent through FY 2028/29.
-The cost of goods is another persistent challenge for the District, with lingering slowdowns in vehicle supply chains and inflationary pressures on materials, ranging from fuel to electronics.
+Those impacts are seen in FY 2024/25 with 3.7 percent property tax revenue growth, nearly 2 percent lower than FY 2023/24, and long-term projections are at or below 4 percent through FY 2028/29.
+The cost of goods is another persistent challenge for the District, with lingering slowdowns in vehicle supply chains and inflationary pressures on supplies, ranging from fuel to electronics.